| Title: | Tests in Linear Mixed Effects Models |

 Note: NumDF = row-rank(L) is determined automatically so row rank-deficient L are allowed.
 One-dimensional contrasts are also allowed (L has 1 row).

-with one row and columns with "Sum Sq"
+a data.frame with one row and columns with "Sum Sq",

 Rune Haubo B. Christensen